 Yes, as a member of the SCISA association, Curtis competes in the following athletics for our 5th – 12th grade student athletes: Football, Cross Country, Basketball, Baseball, Scholastic Shooting, Softball, Volleyball, Cheerleading, Track and Bowling.

 Curtis Baptist School has a dress code policy.
-Students are required to wear Docker style pants, jeans or knee length shorts with collared shirts.
-On Fridays, students may wear jeans with a CBS spirit shirt.
+Students are required to wear Docker style pants, jeans or knee length shorts with a collared shirt or a CBS spirit shirt.
 More details regarding the dress code can be found in the student handbook.